Divya4879/My-KendoReact-App/README.md

 8. **@progress/kendo-react-notification**
    - **Notification**: Displays timely alerts or confirmations (e.g., success messages, reminders) to the user in a non-intrusive manner.

+9. **progress/kendo-react-progressbars**
+   - **ProgressBar**: Used for displaying progress indicators (such as tracking the simulated progress while generating content).
+Its styling (e.g., green color) can be customized via inline styles or CSS.

+10. **progress/kendo-react-labels**
+    - **Label**: Offers styled label components to display textual hints or form field labels consistently.
 All of these components work together with **@progress/kendo-theme-default** for a cohesive look and feel, ensuring that Academic Muse maintains a consistent, professional, and accessible UI.

 ---